BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

 Summary
 -----------
 In this exercise, you have been preparing and onboarding an on-premises Virtual Machine into the Azure control plane, leveraging the Azure Arc-enabled Server solution.
-We combined this onboarding with a quick look what the power of Azure Policies can bring to you.
+We combined this onboarding with a quick look at what the power of Azure Policies can bring to you.
 You finished this exercise by setting up and testing the new SSH access to Azure Arc-enabled servers.

 With this completed, you can now move on to the next exercise.